-Chard can easily be added into your diet by sautéing it with coconut oil, adding it to eggs, soups or stews, mixing it into your salad mix, tossing it into your smoothies, and the list goes on.
+Chard can easily be added to your diet by sautéing it with coconut oil, adding it to eggs, soups or stews, mixing it into your salad mix, tossing it into your smoothies, and the list goes on.

 Vegan peanut sauce

 I paired my salad rolls with my favourite vegan peanut sauce.
-This sauce pairs perfectly and adds a punch of flavour to the vegetable filled, raw vegan recipe.
+This sauce pairs perfectly and adds a punch of flavour to the vegetable-filled, raw vegan recipe.
 The peanut sauce only incorporates a few main ingredients and can be used on more than just the salad rolls if you make up a big batch such as a dip, or dressing on a salad.

-The key ingredients in the peanut sauce are of course, peanut butter, and tamari.
+The key ingredients in the peanut sauce are, of course, peanut butter, and tamari.
 Peanut butter is loaded with:

-But make sure to purchase the all-natural kind to avoid the unwanted access of sugar.
+But make sure to purchase the all-natural kind to avoid unwanted access to sugar.
 If you have nut allergies in your family, you can substitute the peanut sauce with whatever your fav sauce is.
 A sweet chili sauce for example can make a great addition if you like some spice!

 Make your salad rolls your own

 What’s important to remember about this recipe is you can totally make it your own!
 Spice things up by adding your fav hot sauce, marinate the vegan “beef” and cut up your favourite veggies to throw into the roll.
 Or even clean out your fridge and use up what you have left and may go bad.
 Roll it all together and voila!
-The perfect plant based summer meal.
+The perfect plant-based summer meal.
 This recipe can also be a fun one to incorporate your kids in the kitchen, or your whole family at dinner to build their own favourite variation of their salad rolls.

 See the recipe card below for how to make my Collard Summer Salad Roll with Lime Peanut Sauce.
 Enjoy!

-For the peanut sauce, simply add all your ingredients into a jar and shake till well combined.
+- For the peanut sauce, simply add all your ingredients into a jar and shake till well combined.
 You may need to use a fork to stir to smoothen the peanut butter.
 Set into the fridge.

-For the ground round mix, another easy one, just add all your ingredients into a large bowl and stir till well combined.
+- For the ground round mix, another easy one, just add all your ingredients into a large bowl and stir till well combined.
 Set aside for 30 minutes before serving.

-Prep your veggies and create an assembly line on your countertop, start with your collards, veg of choice, ground round mixture and top with sauce.
+- Prep your veggies and create an assembly line on your countertop, start with your collards, veg of choice, ground round mixture and top with sauce.
 Watch the video for full effect but should basically be enjoyed like a big wrap!
 Alternatively, you can place your veg, sauce and ground mixture on the table and assemble there, just depends on how many you think you and your family will be having.